malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 }
 ```

-The Func\<\...\> types can be found in the System namespace and they
+The `Func<...>` types can be found in the System namespace and they
 represent delegates that return a type and take 0 to 16 parameters.
 All
-those types inherit from System.Multicast.Delegate so you can add
+those types inherit from [MulticastDelegate](https://learn.microsoft.com/en-us/dotnet/api/system.multicastdelegate) so you can add
 multiple methods to the invocation list.

-The lambda expression can be assigned to Func\<in T, out TResult\> type
+The lambda expression can be assigned to `Func<in T, out TResult>` type
 delegate.
 The last parameter type in a Func delegate is the return type
 and rest are input parameters.
 Visit [Func
 delegate](https://www.tutorialsteacher.com/csharp/csharp-func-delegate)